erodb/Pomegranate/README.md

 The associated publication for this software can be found on [bioRxiv](#publication-links).

 ## Documentation
 See the [Documentation](https://github.com/erodb/Pomegranate/tree/master/documentation) folder for all user guides, tutorials and documentation.
-Included here are a quick start guide to get Pomegranate installed via the Hauf Lab update site, as well as the accompanying Pomegranate Documentation.
-In addition, the Pomegranate User Guide will contain a link to a repository containing samples images.
+Included here are a quick start guide to get Pomegranate installed via the Hauf Lab update site, as well as the accompanying Pomegranate User Guide.
+The Pomegranate User Guide will contain a link to a repository containing samples images and outputs.

 ## Contact Information
 **Development and Maintenance**